MeqdamAlqudah/Portfolio-setup-and-mobile-version-skeleton/README.md

 ![screenshot](./Capture4.PNG)

-Work section for portfolio
+Work section for portfolio (styling using css and adding to the html)

 ![screenshot](./Capture5.PNG)

 ![screenshot](./Capture6.PNG)

-About me section
+About me section (styling and adding to the html)

 ## Built With